Aliases for ATOX1 Gene

 GeneCards Summary for ATOX1 Gene

 ATOX1 (Antioxidant 1 Copper Chaperone) is a Protein Coding gene.
 Diseases associated with ATOX1 include Wilson Disease and Menkes Disease.
-Among its related pathways are Defensins and Copper homeostasis.
-GO annotations related to this gene include copper ion binding and copper-dependent protein binding.
+Among its related pathways are Innate Immune System and Detoxification of Reactive Oxygen Species.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and copper-dependent protein binding.

 UniProtKB/Swiss-Prot for ATOX1 Gene